ai-tldr.devReal-time AI trackerpomegra.ioAI stock market analysis - autonomous investment agents. Cold logic. No emotions.

 • Gamified Learning: Using fitness trackers to encourage active learning or AR games for historical lessons.

-Student wearing VR headset in a classroom, engaged in an immersive learning experience.
+Student wearing VR headset in a classroom

 VR headsets provide immersive educational experiences.